-Brexit fears are keeping EU nationals away from the UK, a new report suggests, just days before the first stage of government proposals designed to reassure European nationals comes into force.
+Brexit fears are keeping European nationals away from the UK, a new report suggests, just days before the first stage of government proposals designed to reassure them comes into force.

-The Chartered Institute of Personnel and Development (CIPD) reported that businesses are struggling to fill vacancies due to the drop in arrivals from EU nationals.
+The Chartered Institute of Personnel and Development (CIPD) reported that businesses are struggling to fill vacancies due to the drop in arrivals from European nationals.
 The number of EU-born workers in the UK increased by just 7,000 between the first quarter of 2017 to 2018, compared to 148,000 for the previous 12-month period.

 Particularly hard-hit industries include IT, transport and construction, while health, social care and hospitality are also struggling to recruit, the CIPD notes.

 UK Brexit plans

-The news comes just two weeks ahead of the first phase of government Brexit plans for EU nationals.
-The new rules, which take effect on a trial basis from 28 August and more widely by the end of the year, are intended to allay concerns among EU nationals over their future in the UK.
+The news comes just two weeks ahead of the first phase of government Brexit plans for European nationals.
+The new rules, which take effect on a trial basis from 28 August and more widely by the end of the year, are intended to allay concerns among European nationals over their future in the UK.

 However, uncertainty over whether a deal will actually be reached with other EU states, combined with confusion over the proposals, is diluting the effectiveness of the UK government’s message.

-Draft legislation published by the Home Office, which will form part of the Immigration Rules, sets out the requirements for EU nationals to remain in the UK.
+Draft legislation published by the Home Office, which will form part of the Immigration Rules, sets out the requirements for European nationals to remain in the UK.
 In summary, anyone arriving in the UK at any time until 31 December 2020 will be eligible to apply for pre-settled status.
 They will be issued with an “electronic document” valid for five years, confirming their right to remain in the UK.

 Once someone has lived continuously in the UK for five years (either now or in the future), they are eligible for “settled status”, which is effectively the same as permanent residence or indefinite leave to remain.